Locating cable faults

 In practice, some older instruments have a minimum deadzone of 50 meters, and more modern units have a minimum of 2 - 10 metres on the shortest pulse lengths.
 Also, some modern units automatically change the pulse length as the unit searches further up the link.
 This is obviously highly desirable.

-Originally, OTDRs were used for long range applications over many Km on telecom style links.
-Effectiveness on multimode systems of under a Km in length is questionable, since dead zone effects mean that it is often impossible to differentiate one loss point ( eg connector), from another.
+OTDRs were developed for long range applications over many Km on telecom style links.
+Effectiveness on short or multimode systems of under a Km in length is questionable, since dead zone effects mean that it is often impossible to differentiate one loss point ( eg connector), from another.
 It is often impossible to do much fault location in this type of situation.
 This problem is often not understood by system designers, who insist on OTDR certification on a 100 metre run.
 The problem ends up as this: you need the highest performance instruments, in a situation where it is of the least possible value.

 Another example of this problem is with modern PON applications.
 An "FTTX" OTDR may have a very short deadzone specification, however to see through the loss of a 32 way splitter requires a pulse length of 1 - 10 µsec, in which case the actual deadzone is between 150 - 1,500 meters, which is not very useful on a short distance PON.

-The mathematical deduction process can also lead to some peculiar effects: some splices and connectors appear to have optical gain.
+The mathematical deduction process can also lead to some peculiar effects: some splices and connectors can appear to have optical gain.
 This happens when joined sections have slightly different characteristics, and the second section has a higher level of intrinsic back scatter than the first.
 However, if the same joint is measured from the opposite direction, the loss will appear abnormally high.
 This anomaly is solved by performing the measurement in both directions, and then averaging the result.

 From all this, it should be apparent that for fault finding, the user must be careful to optimize both distance and amplitude resolution for a particular situation, and that the job will be slower than certification.